 Yes.
 Please review our allergy awareness tab that is on this website.
 Ask about egg free, gluten free options as well!

-- How far in advance should I book a Chocolatier?
+- How far in advance should I book a Chocolatier for my event?

 The sooner the better!
 Two to three weeks notice us ideal.